© D.C. Thomson & Co. Ltd.

 Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd

-The artwork is by Bert Vandeput who produces some stirling work as he did for every strip he drew for the Victor and the Hornet.
+The artwork for the the first three series is by Bert Vandeput who produces some stirling work as he did for every strip he drew for the Victor and the Hornet.